 Financing of Unfunded Actuarial Accrued Liabilities - Unfunded Actuarial Accrued Liabilities (full funding credit if assets exceed liabilities) were amortized by level (principal & interest combined) dollar contributions over a reasonable period of future years.
 This period is 10 years for bases established on or after as of October 1, 2018.
-For all bases established prior to October 1, 2018 the period is currently 9 years and the intent is to reduce it by an extra year in 2019 such that the portion of the Unfunded Actuarial Liability attributed to these bases will be fully amortized in 8 years (by October 1, 2026).
+For all bases established prior to October 1, 2018 the period is currently 5 years.